maelchiotti/LocalMaterialNotes/README.md

 ### Protect

 - Never worry about how your data is handled: it cannot leave your device as the application doesn't have any internet permissions
+- Lock the application, a specific notes, or all notes with a specific tag
 - Encrypt your JSON exports

 ### Customize